This website uses cookies to improve your experience. We'll assume you're ok with this, but you can opt-out if you wish. Cookie settingsACCEPT

 How Labour defeated the Tories in North Yorkshire’s first mayor election

-David Skaith, newly elected Mayor of York and North Yorkshire.
+David Skaith, Mayor of York and North Yorkshire, on his election day.

 “We have not been doing the basics,” said David Skaith to reporters huddled around him after becoming the first Mayor of York and North Yorkshire.